ArtHitParade

 2022 SOLD for £ 6M by Christie's

-The Bateau-Lavoir in Montmartre was an experimental workshop of modern art in which the residents, whose destiny was to become famous artists, met the harsh realities of life.
+Back in Paris from Barcelona in 1904, Picasso moves to the Bateau-Lavoir in Montmartre, a workshop of experimental art in which the residents, whose destiny was to become famous artists, met the harsh realities of life.

-In 1904, Picasso's blue period ends when he appreciates that the clowns of the circuses cannot escape poverty.
-Le Repas Frugal (Frugal Meal) is his first trial in his mature period to create and distribute a pathetic and empathetic image with a universal impact.
+Picasso appreciates that the saltimbanques cannot escape poverty.
+Le Repas Frugal (Frugal Meal) is his first trial in his mature period to print a pathetic image with a universal impact.
 Its technical and emotional success is total.

-In addition to its extreme rarity, this first edition has another quality : it is also the best.
-When Vollard took over the plate and inserted it into the series of Saltimbanques in 1913, he strengthened it by electroplating so that it can support its production run of 250.
+When Vollard took over the plate and inserted it into the series of Saltimbanques in 1913, he strengthened it by electroplating so that it can support a production run of 250.
+This operation

 1930-1937 La Suite Vollard by Picasso